Sunrise Elementary School Parent Handbook

 Teachers and students at Sunrise work together in applying both traditional and innovative approaches to learning that build a strong academic foundation and encourage the spirit of creativity, curiosity, and productivity.
 Expectations are high for all students.
 By utilizing the Colorado State Academic Standards, we engage students in:

-- Mathematics: Through the use of multiple resources including Bridges, math is a journey of problem solving, guided practice, and mastery.
+- Mathematics: Our foundational resource is Bridges.
+Math is a journey of problem solving, guided practice, and mastery.

-Students should not arrive before 7:50 a.m. unless they are coming for breakfast.
-Students coming for breakfast should go directly to the cafeteria upon arrival through the west cafeteria doors.
-No outside supervision is provided prior to 7:50 a.m.
+Students should not arrive before 7:30 a.m.
 Students are asked not to play on the playground before school.
 Any student arriving at school after 8:00 a.m. should report to the office for a tardy slip before going to class.

 Raptor is a visitor registration system that scans a driver's license and/or state ID and checks the information against the National Sex Offender data base.
 If no match is found, the system will print a visitor's sticker with a picture identifying them as an approved visitor.